 3. Hair texture

 Hair texture plays a significant role in distinguishing between thick and thin hair.
-Thick hair often has a coarser texture because of the larger diameter of its strands, giving it a stronger, more resilient feel that can better withstand styling and manipulation.
-Alternatively, thin hair typically has a smoother texture due to its finer strands, making it more prone to breakage and damage.
+Thick hair often has a coarser texture because of the larger diameter of its strands, giving it a stronger, more resilient feel that better withstands styling and manipulation.
+Alternatively, thin hair has a smoother hair texture due to its finer strands, making it more prone to breakage and damage.
 As a result, thin hair requires gentler handling and the use of lighter styling products.

 How to Identify Thick Hair